-So just who was Bon Scott, and how did he die?
+So who was Bon Scott, and how did he die?

 Bon Scott was born Ronald Belford Scott in Kirriemuir, Scotland on July 9, 1946.
 When he was six, his family decided to move to Melbourne, Australia.